hmcts/dg-docassembly-api/README.md

 #### To run the application:

 VPN connection is required
-At the moment java version must be set to 17 as 21 is not supported for local setup by CFTLib For local setup only, there is a need to set the port in main/resources/application.yaml to 8080 to avoid conflicting with CFTLib
+For local setup only, there is a need to set the port in main/resources/application.yaml to 8080 to avoid conflicting with CFTLib